ui-schema/ui-schema/packages/docs/src/content/docs/core.md

 - allows overwriting `showValidity` easily by attaching itself to the parent's validity reporter.
 - the [widget provider](#editor-widgets-provider) can be used to render other widgets inside the nested as in the parent
 - data/store must not be pushed through
+- any property that `NestedSchemaEditor` receives is available within plugins and widgets

 ```js
 import React from "react";